 Figure 1.
 Longitudinal Business Database (LBD) provenance graph

-For now, and until these issues are resolved, we have decided to take the approach of working within the simpler DDI-Codebook framework and embedding the web architecture-aware PROV metadata within the individual data set-specific DDI records.
+Faced with an immediate need to implement a solution within a DDI-C framework, embedding the web architecture-aware PROV metadata within the individual data set-specific DDI records.
 This decision also reflects the reality that, at present, DDI-Codebook metadata is the norm for most of the data used in our implementation environment.
 We assume that the work we described here will be transportable eventually to the DDI-Lifecycle model.